Sports Coach Logo Sports Coach Training Principles Fitness Components

 For Alpine-Climbing

-If you choose to engage in Alpine-climbing, you will need a reliable and lightweight all-rounder.
-However, the classic routes and alpine sports are climbing at a pro-level that would require a certified climbing helmet like the Edelrid Salathe.
-Also, you need a helmet that offers a high degree of safety, despite it being featherlight weight.
+If you engage in Alpine-climbing, you need a reliable and lightweight all-rounder.
+However, the classic routes and alpine sports are climbing at a pro level that would require a certified climbing helmet like the Edelrid Salathe.
+Also, you need a helmet that offers a high degree of safety despite it being featherlight weight.
 Another great option is the Petzl Sirocco.

 For Via-Ferrata Climbing

-This type of climbing activity would require a robust hardshell helmet - an example being the classic Edelrid Ultralight.
-You could as well use the Black Diamond Half Dome.
+This climbing activity would require a robust hardshell helmet - an example being the classic Edelrid Ultralight.
+You could also use the Black Diamond Half Dome.

 For Sports Climbing

-In this event, you need an in-mold helmet like the Black Diamond Vapor.
+You need an in-mould helmet like the Black Diamond Vapor for this event.

 For Ice Climbing or High-Altitude Mountaineering

-Less airy climbing helmets trump in this type of activity.
-Helmets such as the Mammut Alpine Rider are ideal for these types of climbers.
-Also, the helmets in this category must have enough space underneath - an example being the hybrid helmet Grivel Salamander.
+Less airy climbing helmets are the best choice for this type of activity.
+Helmets such as the Mammut Alpine Rider are ideal for these climbers.
+Helmets in this category must also have enough space underneath—an example is the hybrid helmet Grivel Salamander.

 For Multi-Sports